tedsanders/tedsanders.github.io/_posts/2013-07-26-healthcare.md

 <p>From the study, economist Robin Hanson <a href="http://www.overcomingbias.com/2011/07/the-oregon-health-insurance-experiment.html">concludes</a>:</p>

-<p class="quotation">&ldquo;So far, the new Oregon Health Insurance Experiment shows that for very poor and sick folks who go out of their way to request medical insurance, giving them such insurance makes them report feeling healthier.
+>&ldquo;So far, the new Oregon Health Insurance Experiment shows that for very poor and sick folks who go out of their way to request medical insurance, giving them such insurance makes them report feeling healthier.
 Two-thirds of this effect appears immediately on granting their request, and before they actually got more medical treatment.
-It remains to be seen if these healthy feelings will be reflected in more direct health measures, though that seems plausible, and we'll probably never see mortality effects.&rdquo;</p>
+It remains to be seen if these healthy feelings will be reflected in more direct health measures, though that seems plausible, and we'll probably never see mortality effects.&rdquo;

 <h3>The bottom line:</h3>